Alfresco/tutorials/docs/api-tutorial/advancedOperations.md

 [![Run in Postman](https://run.pstmn.io/button.svg)](https://www.getpostman.com/run-collection/9accb86d21e8ab18e43e)

-This tutorial is a continuation of [Working with Alfresco REST APIs](introduction.md), if you are unfamiliar with the Alfresco REST APIs make sure to check it out.

-If you are already familiar with the basics, the completion of the first tutorial is not strictly necessary.
+If you are already familiar with the basics, the completion of the [first tutorial](introduction.md) is not strictly necessary.
 However, certain requests of this collection will not be explained in detail as they were already discussed in the previous guide.

 The completion of the [Contract Management](https://www.alfresco.com/abn/tutorials/contract-management/) series on the other hand is a requirement for you to continue.